ankitanwar/Shop-PopCorn/README.md

-### :handbag: A simple Microservices RESTful API TO Buy&Sell Products
+### :handbag: A simple RESTful Microservices TO Buy&Sell Products

 ## Features